I'm a solicitor in the Public Law and Human Rights team in Newcastle, a position I’ve held since 2015.

 I advise on a range of Court of Protection health and welfare issues relating to the Mental Capacity Act 2005.
 I represent Relevant Person's Representatives, family members, and am regularly instructed by the Official Solicitor.
 I’m also qualified as an Accredited Legal Representative, so I can act on behalf of those who have been deemed to lack capacity to conduct court proceedings.
 This is a possible alternative to a Litigation Friend.

-I have a special interest in urgent medical treatment cases and cases which involve a crossover of medicine and the law.
+I have a special interest in urgent medical treatment cases, and cases which involve a crossover of medicine and law.
 I also help people challenge unfair public body decisions through judicial review.

 Before I worked in public law and human rights, I specialised in mental health law.
 I continue to advise detained patients, family members and hospitals, as well as being the firm’s point of contact for in-house mental health law advice.
 I also advise on community care law, covering cuts to care packages, the duties of the local authority and other public bodies under the Care Act and support for carers.